 The truth doesn't matter.
 What matters is how many people believe it to be true.

-Everyone needs to study marketing so they can understand how powerful words can be.
+Everyone needs to study marketing to understand how powerful words can be.

 Good marketing can make people buy things they don’t want and do things that aren’t in their best interest.

-Everyone needs to learn how to sell so they can understand humor behavior as it relates to exchanging value.
+Everyone needs to learn how to sell to understand humor behavior as it relates to exchanging value.
 Selling is the act of trying to get someone to part with something of value, whether it be money, sex, attention, or power.

 If you learn the mechanics of selling and marketing, you’ll recognize two things: